sharvan9515/Multi-agent-collaboration/README.md

 Each agent receives the current message and can store results in the shared `context` for the next agent.

+### Workflow Hooks & Events

+Workflows can trigger custom hooks before and after each agent runs.
+Subscribe to the `event_bus` to react to `workflow_start`, `agent_end`, or other events.
+Metrics are exposed via optional Prometheus counters in `utils.metrics`.

 ---

 ## 🔌 API Server